Lalaalive/twt_bot/README.md

     ```sh
     pip install -r requirements.txt

+3. (Optional) Add your Twitter API credentials in the Authentification part inside 'check_keys.py' to verify if your credentials are correct and that your authentication is successful.

-3. Add your Twitter API credentials in the 'create_api()' function inside 'main.py':
+4. Add your Twitter API credentials in the 'create_api()' function inside 'main.py':
     ```sh
     consumer_key = "YOUR_CONSUMER_KEY"
     consumer_secret = "YOUR_CONSUMER_SECRET"